Arlington Heights Criminal Law Information Center

 Arlington Heights Felony criminal cases, are heard in Room 109 and 110 at the Rolling Meadows Courthouse.

-Arlington Heights misdemeanor cases, such as Arlington Heights DUI cases, Arlington Heights Drug cases, Arlington Heights Theft cases, Arlington Heights Battery cases, and Arlington Heights Retail Theft cases are heard throughout the first and second floor courtrooms on a regular basis.
+Arlington Heights misdemeanor cases, such as Arlington Heights DUI cases, Arlington Heights Drug cases, Arlington Heights Theft cases, Arlington Heights Battery cases, and Arlington Heights Retail Theft cases, and Arlington Heights Shoplifting cases are heard throughout the first and second floor courtrooms on a regular basis.
 Rooms 209 and 210 mostly hear Municipal Ordinance and Municipal Traffic cases.
-Municipal Ordinance violation cases are handled by the Village Attorney, who is employed by the Village of Arlington Heights, and not the Cook County State’s Attorney’s Office.
+Municipal Ordinance Violation cases are handled by the Village Attorney, who is employed by the Village of Arlington Heights, and not the Cook County State’s Attorney’s Office.

 Highly Experienced and Effective Criminal Defense Lawyer for Arlington Heights Criminal and Municipal Ordinance Cases

-Arlington Heights criminal defense lawyer, James Dimeas, has been handling criminal cases throughout Arlington Heights for 25 years.
-Mr. Dimeas's experience with Arlington Heights criminal cases gives him a unique perspective and understanding of how to effectively represent people charged with criminal cases in Arlington Heights.
-Mr. Dimeas understands that many people who are charged with a criminal case in Arlington Heights have no experience with the criminal justice system in Cook County.
+Arlington Heights criminal defense lawyer, James Dimeas, has been handling criminal cases throughout Arlington Heights for over-27 years.
+James Dimeas's experience with Arlington Heights criminal cases gives him a unique perspective and understanding of how to effectively represent people charged with criminal cases in Arlington Heights.
+James Dimeas understands that many people who are charged with a criminal case in Arlington Heights have no experience with the criminal justice system in Cook County.
 The Cook County criminal justice system can be confusing and difficult to understand.
 Mr. Dimeas understands how the criminal justice system works in Cook County and will guide you through the process so that you understand what is happening, and what will happen, with your case.
-His experience in the Rolling Meadows Courthouse will give you the best chance of getting an effective resolution of your criminal case.
-He is well known in the Courthouse by other criminal defense lawyers, prosecutors, and judges.
-He knows how things get done in Rolling Meadows and who he needs to speak to get things done.
+James Dimeas's 27-plus years of experience working in the Rolling Meadows Courthouse will give you the best chance of getting an effective resolution of your criminal case.
+James Dimeas is well known in the Courthouse by other criminal defense lawyers, prosecutors, and judges.
+He knows how things get done in Rolling Meadows and who he needs to speak to get results.

-Arlington Heights criminal defense lawyer, James Dimeas’s office, is located within a few minutes of the Rolling Meadows Courthouse.
-His office is located in Schaumburg, within a short distance of Arlington Heights.
-His proximity to the Rolling Meadows courthouse and the Village of Arlington Heights makes it easy for him to get to the Courthouse and serve the Arlington Heights community.
+Arlington Heights criminal defense attorney, James Dimeas’s office, is located within a few minutes of the Rolling Meadows Courthouse.
+James Dimeas's office is located in Schaumburg, within a short distance of Arlington Heights.
+James Dimeas's proximity to the Rolling Meadows courthouse and the Village of Arlington Heights makes it easy for him to get to the Courthouse and serve the Arlington Heights community.

-For a free and confidential consultation with Arlington Heights criminal defense attorney, James Dimeas, you can contact him to get in touch with him.
+You can contact Arlington Heights criminal defense attorney, James Dimeas, anytime for a free and confidential consultation.
 James Dimeas is always available by phone to serve the Arlington Heights community.
-Mr. Dimeas is always available by phone at 847-807-7405.
+You can always talk to James Dimeas personally by calling him at 847-807-7405.